Are arbitration clauses considered separable from the main contract?

 In Nigeria, arbitration agreements are considered separate from the main contract.
 In other words, arbitration clauses are generally treated as agreements independent of the other terms of the contract in which they are contained.
 Both the ACA and the Lagos Law recognize an arbitration agreement as an independent and separate agreement.
 Section 12(2), ACA and section 19(2), Lagos Law.
 The fact that the main contract which contains an arbitration clause is not valid does not render the arbitration clause invalid.

-The Croatian Arbitration Act provides for separability of the arbitration clause from the main contract.
-An arbitration clause forming part of a contract shall be treated as an agreement independent of the other terms of the contract.
-A decision of the arbitral tribunal that the contract is null and void does not ipso jure entail the invalidity of the arbitration clause.
+Yes.
+An arbitration clause, which forms part of a contract, shall be treated as an agreement independent of the other terms of the contract.
+A decision by an arbitral tribunal that the contract is null and void does not ipso jure entail the invalidity of the arbitration clause.
 (Art.
 4.16, IRR)

 Yes.
 The separability doctrine is well established both in case law as well as in legal literature.
 It is also provided for in article 16 para.
 1 L. 2735/1999 which incorporates verbatim the respective provision of the Model Law.
 Hence, the invalidity, illegality or termination of the underlying contract does not adversely affect the arbitration clause and vice versa.
 Furthermore, since the arbitration agreement is considered a separate agreement it may be governed by a law different than that of the underlying contract.